| What Causes Parents To Abuse | Effects Of Abuse (Statistics) | Protective Factors | How To Break The Cycle |

 Seek therapy if possible

-If you can afford a counselor, seek their assistance.
-This is nothing to be ashamed of.
+If you can afford a counselor, seek their assistance and start the healing process.
+There is nothing to be ashamed of.
 People who reach out for help are only brave.

-An experienced therapist can help you deal with unresolved feelings, heal childhood emotional scars, and provide emotional support.
+An experienced therapist can help you deal with unresolved feelings, heal childhood emotional scars, provide emotional support, and learn coping skills.

 A family therapist can also guide you through relationship issues.